ssenanb/Sensor-Bridge-STM32-to-Cloud-via-ESP32/README.md

 -> ESP32 Side

 * UART data received from the STM32 is parsed (JSON parsing)

+* The ESP32 was programmed using Arduino IDE and the Arduino framework

 * The data is sent to ThingSpeak via HTTP POST over Wi-Fi